By Dennis Hartley

 Christmas Wish – NRBQ

-NRBQ has been toiling in relative obscurity since 1966, despite nearly 50 albums and a rep for high-energy, crowd-pleasing live shows.
+NRBQ has been toiling in relative obscurity since 1966, despite nearly 50 albums and a rep for crowd-pleasing live shows.
 I think they’ve fallen through the cracks because they are tough to pigeonhole; they’re equally at home with power-pop, blues, rock, jazz, R&B, country or goofy covers.
-This one is from their eponymous 2007 album.
+This is from their eponymous 2007 album.

 Jesu, Joy of Man’s Desiring – Leo Kottke